gchq/sleeper/docs/01-getting-started.md

 Getting started
 ===============

 There are 2 ways of deploying Sleeper and interacting with an instance.
 The first way is to deploy to AWS.
 If you do not wish to start spending money on cloud infrastructure, the second way is to deploy to a LocalStack container on your local machine.
-This has limited functionality but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.
+This has limited functionality and will only work with small volumes of data, but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.

 ## Deploy to LocalStack